Fewer ITE, poly grads in full-time work due to changing employment trends: MOE

 The other half of the decrease is due to graduates choosing not to engage in full-time permanent work.

-“They could be doing freelance work, or have other reasons to lead them to choose to work part-time or take up temporary employment,” Dr Janil said.
+“They could be doing freelance work, or have other reasons to lead them to choose to work part-time or take up temporary employment,” Dr Puthucheary said.

 He said about 1 percentage point represents an increase in those who are doing part-time work involuntarily or still looking for a job.